 This is a quality that Amy Downes, who lives in Leeds, discovered in lockdown, when her work as a social media manager dried up.
 “Weirdly, when I got the message from my last client to say that they were going to have to stop my work, I was really calm about it,” she said.

 Throughout her career in the corporate world and as a freelancer, Downes had “this nagging thing in my head” that she should focus on writing, but never had the confidence to pursue it.
-Now, during lockdown, she has decided to transition into journalism.
+Now, during the first lockdown, she has decided to transition into journalism.

 “[Writing] is what I’m good at,” she said.
 “It’s what I most enjoy, and it’s the thing I get the most positive feedback from.
 When I’m sitting down writing articles, I’m just me.
 I feel so much more confident.”